RESEARCH STARTER

 The goal of engineering management is to have managers who understand the technical aspects of the jobs being performed while still comprehending how different jobs work together to make organizations run smoothly.
 Companies hire engineering managers because they need managers who understand not only complexity but also business strategy.
 This style of management is most often used in engineering, but it is also used in other technical fields.

 Engineering managers should have a broad base of skills so they can manage people in all different positions, not just engineers themselves.
 Some of the most important skills for engineering managers to possess are project management, technical understanding, and general management.
 Engineering managers must have project management skills so they can effectively lead teams, maintain schedules, and meet goals.
-They need to have technical understanding so they can keep their teams on task and accountable.
+They need to have a technical understanding so they can keep their teams on task and accountable.
 Engineering managers also need to be able to hire other employees, train workers, manage budgets, and perform other basic management skills.

 Becoming an Engineering Manager

-People who become engineering managers are often engineers who want a change in their careers or who want to advance their career, while still being involved in engineering.
-Generally people who have worked as engineers have the technical skills they will need in engineering management.
+People who become engineering managers are often engineers who want a change in their careers or who want to advance their careers, while still being involved in engineering.
+Generally, people who have worked as engineers have the technical skills they will need in engineering management.
 However, they might not have management skills—such as project management, resource management, planning and forecasting, and more.
-These "soft" skills are what set engineering managers apart from regular engineers.
+These “soft” skills are what set engineering managers apart from regular engineers.

 Becoming an engineering manager requires engineers to not only hone their technical skills but also to broaden some of their general skills.
 Since engineering managers are required to perform many of the same tasks as other types of managers, they must study traditional management topics.
-They also should study technical information related to engineering.
+They should also study technical information related to engineering.

-People who want to become engineering managers typically have bachelor's degrees in engineering.
-To become engineering managers, they must study engineering management master's programs.
-Many different universities offer engineering management master's programs.
+People who want to become engineering managers typically have bachelor’s degrees in engineering.
+To become engineering managers, they must study engineering management master’s programs.
+Many different universities offer engineering management master’s programs.
+Some of these programs are represented by the Master of Engineering Management Programs Consortium (MEMPC).

 People who study engineering management take a range of courses.
 They take typical business management classes such as management, marketing, finance, and intellectual property.
 They also often study more technical topics such as public policy, supply chain management, design economics, human resource management, project economics, and planning and forecasting.